project-gemmi/gemmi/docs/install.rst

 * `pybind11 <https://github.com/pybind/pybind11>`_ -- used for creating
   Python bindings.
 License: 3-clause BSD.
 * `cctbx <https://github.com/cctbx/cctbx_project>`_ -- used in tests and
-  in scripts that generated space group data.
+  in scripts that generated space group data and 2-fold twinning operations.
   License: 3-clause BSD.

 Email me if I forgot about something.